tomcrick/Cities2016/README.md

-# JUT2016
+# Cities2016
-Paper for the Journal of Urban Technology
+Paper for Elsevier's Cities, the International Journal of Urban Policy and Planning